chrockey/benchmark_sparse/README.md

 ## Conclusion
 For now, the benchmark results show that SpConv is the fastest sparse conovlution library among MinkowskiEngine, SpConv, and TorchSparse.
 Although a more complicated and pratical benchmarking is required, the results seem to be obvious.
-However, it is worth noting that MinkowskiEngine supports a lot of useful fuctionalities (e.g., Splatting).
+However, it is worth noting that MinkowskiEngine supports a lot of useful fuctionalities (e.g., TensorField).

 ### Environments